Location: Burbidge Building

 |f.||Students will develop clinical thinking skills required of a researcher.|

 The Master of Science in Pharmaceutical Sciences program will normally be completed in two years of full-time study.
-Candidates must satisfactorily complete PHAR 5001.03 and a minimum of two of the elective classes.
-Candidates will be permitted to select alternative classes with the permission of the Graduate Coordinator and Research Supervisor.
+Candidates must satisfactorily complete PHAR 5001.03 and a minimum of two of the elective courses.
+Candidates will be permitted to select alternative courses with the permission of the Graduate Coordinator and Research Supervisor.
 In addition, all students will be required to take the Integrated Health Research Training Program ( http://www.ihrtp.ca).
 There will be no credit provided for this seminar series but there will be a notation on the student's transcription following successful completion.
-Following completion of these classes, the students will complete PHAR 9000.00, their MSc thesis.
-The program will be structured using a combination of classes and thesis-based research, with a supervisor and supervisory committee overseeing progress.
+Following completion of these courses, the students will complete PHAR 9000.00, their MSc thesis.
+The program will be structured using a combination of courses and thesis-based research, with a supervisor and supervisory committee overseeing progress.
 Financial support is available for all students accepted into the program, either from the student's supervisor, funding within and available to the College of Pharmacy, or a combination of these sources.